Integrating Your Life by Staying Grounded

 Harvard Business Review – Discovering Your Authentic Leadership by Bill George, Peter Sims, Andrew N. McLean, Diana Mayer

 Integrating their lives is one of the greatest challenges leaders face.
 To lead a balanced life, you need to bring together all of its constituent elements—work, family, community, and friends—so that you can be the same person in each environment.
 Think of your life as a house, with a bedroom for your personal life, a study for your professional life, a family room for your family, and a living room to share with your friends.
-Can you knock down the walls between these rooms and be the same person in each of them?

 Think of your life as a house.
 Can you knock down the walls between the rooms and be the same person in each of them?